||12 May 2020

 ||Comparison of non-current liabilities (mainly comprising borrowings) to own-sourced revenue.
-The higher the % the less the entity is able to cover non-current liabilities from revenues the entity generates itself.
+The higher the percentage, the less the entity is able to cover non-current liabilities from revenues the entity generates itself.

 |More than 60% - High

-40-60% - Medium
+40 to 60% - Medium

 40% or less - Low

-Council will operate within the low risk target ratio of more than 100% for internal financing in order to provide flexibility to respond to funding requirements for new or unplanned capital expenditure.
+The City will operate within the low risk target ratio of more than 100% for internal financing in order to provide flexibility to respond to funding requirements for new or unplanned capital expenditure.